 Donors should fulfill pledges in five years or less.
 Naming will be considered when 50 percent of a pledge is received.
 A lower percentage of pledge fulfillment or a longer period can be granted in cases where a written gift agreement is binding on the donor’s estate, and based on the previous giving history of the donor.

 Once a building, program, or endowment has been named, the name shall not be changed unless there are unusual or compelling reasons for changing the name with a strong preference toward maintaining a name or recognition.
-The University, through the sole and absolute discretion of its Board of Trustees, may exercise this option if a designated name, in the Presidents judgment, should bring discredit upon the University.
+The University, through the sole and absolute discretion of its Board of Trustees, may exercise this option if a designated name, in the President’s judgment, should bring discredit upon the University.
 Failure to complete a pledge shall constitute a valid reason for changing the name.
 In the event of such re-naming, the University shall have no financial responsibility to the donor or to the academic unit, despite anything that may be stated or implied to the contrary.
 Factors to be considered in such decision include:

 Did the University, at the time of a naming, honor a namesake for reasons that are